 DOC NYC’s fourth annual Visionaries Tribute lunch will take place at the Edison Ballroom on Nov.
 9, 2017.
-More details to come soon.
+Tickets are on sale now.

 Lifetime Achievement Awards are given for a distinguished output of documentaries.
 This year’s two recipients are: